BotSolver/BetterMint/README.md

 - Automatically make a move after the first delay with a addition of a random period of time!
 - !!
 With the right settings you won't be banned.

+**Accuracy Controlling Settings**: Self explainatory.
+- We have multiple settings for controlling accuracy.

 **AND MUCH MUCH MORE!**

 ## Installing the extension